epeters-jrmngndr/wiki-server/README.md

 You can access it at http://localhost:9090/docs, or http://localhost:9090/redoc (for the alternate ReDoc format).

-ViteJS was used to provision the frontend.
+ViteJS was used to provision the frontend, which is implemented with React.
+The UI is tested with Jest.

-It is containerized with Docker.